ratcave/ratcave/docs/tutorial4.rst

 So far, we've always rendered our Scenes straight to the monitor.
 However, we can also render to a texture!
 This lets us do all kinds of image postprocessing effects, but here we'll just use it to update a cube texture, so the screen always has the latest VR image::

-    cube_texture = fruit.texture.TextureCube()  # this is the actual cube texture
+    cube_texture = rc.texture.TextureCube()  # this is the actual cube texture
-    cube_fbo = fruit.FBO(cube_texture)
+    cube_fbo = rc.FBO(cube_texture)

 All that's left is to apply the texture the screen::

     screen.texture = cube_texture

-.. warning:: The built-in shader that comes with fruitloop requires the subject's position to be sent to it throught the **playerPos** uniform.
+.. warning:: The built-in shader that comes with ratcave requires the subject's position to be sent to it throught the **playerPos** uniform.
 This may be remedied in future releases, or can be changed in your own custom shaders.
 To do this, use: screen.uniforms['playerPos'] = virtual_scene.camera.position

 Move the Subject
 ----------------